River Name Meaning: Exploring the Origins and Significance of Famous Waterways

 • The John Day River: The John Day River in Oregon has been the subject of controversy due to its name, which honors a white explorer who played a role in the forced removal of the Indigenous people who lived in the area.
 In recent years, there have been calls to change the name of the river to something more respectful and inclusive of Indigenous peoples.
 However, some argue that changing the name would be erasing history and that the name John Day has become an important part of the river’s identity.

-See also Ayden Name Meaning: Exploring the Origins and Significance of the Name
+See also Eric Name Meaning: Origin and Significance

 Overall, river naming can be a complex issue, with different perspectives and opinions on what names are appropriate and respectful.